No matter how good you think your grades will be, it's a smart move to get your head around how Clearing works

 4. Have your details to hand

-Have the following information to hand during your call to universities:
+This is the information that you’ll need to have to hand during your calls to universities:

 - The phone number for the university and your own contact details